 b) Tax risk management

-The Board oversees the risk assessment process applied by the business which includes an assessment of tax risks.
+The Audit Committee oversees the risk assessment process applied by the business which includes an assessment of tax risks.
 Significant risks identified by the business are escalated for the Board to consider.

 As far as possible, through the activities of its Board, Audit Committee and personnel responsible for tax matters, the Group seeks to reduce or eliminate the level of tax risk arising from its operations by ensuring appropriate processes and controls are in place.